 Write down a list of everything you plan to pack.
 Note the number of items in each category and the total number of boxes you expect to use.
 This inventory will help you keep track of your belongings during the move and make sure nothing gets lost in transit.

-Having an inventory can also help you figure out what packing supplies you’ll need, saving you from extra trips to the store or running out of materials halfway through packing.
+Having an inventory can also help you determine what packing supplies you’ll need, saving you from making extra trips to the store or running out of materials halfway through packing.

 Gather Packing Supplies